Section E: 11 Plus Appeals - Miscellaneous

 To sum up, we do feel very strongly that she is definitely grammar school material and that the structure and ethos of a Grammar will provide her with the best possible educational opportunities.
 We also believe that the reasons outlined above provide an adequate explanation as to why she fell short of the pass mark by such a small margin.
 8

-Thank you for taking the time to consider our appeal, we look forward to meeting with you and answering your questions.
+Thank you for taking the time to consider our case.

-1 Good to see at least two alternative VR scores scores – that shows consistency.
+1 Good to see at least two alternative scores – shows consistency.

 3 Should be omitted, apart from “junior chess champion”.
 Focus solely on the two criteria: academic points and extenuating circumstances.
 Anything else is a distraction, unless it’s an intellectual pursuit.